AC/DC Albums Ranked Worst to Best

 AC/DC's catalog boasts early triumphs like 1975's High Voltage and T.N.T., both of them as raw and flinty as anything in rock.
 They continued to tweak their sound, though, during sessions helmed by Mutt Lange (the aforementioned Highway to Hell) and Rick Rubin (1995's Ballbreaker).
 Today, some projects somehow fly completely under the radar – including 1981's For Those About to Rock – while 1977's Let There Be Rock is chock full of songs that remain concert staples.

-Of course, they all can’t be in the Top 5, but that’s what makes being a fan of any band so much fun – arguing over how impossibly wrong your buddy is about a favorite album.
-As such, one of these studio efforts simply must come in at No. 16, which is where we began this gallery of AC/DC Albums, Ranked Worst to Best.
+Of course, they all can't be in the Top 5, but that's what makes being a fan of any band so much fun – arguing over how impossibly wrong your buddy is about a favorite album.
+As such, one of these studio efforts simply must come in No. 17, which is where we began this list of AC/DC Albums Ranked Worst to Best.